coudertlab/CrystalNets.jl/docs/src/faq.md

 Sure!
 If you only want to identify the topology of a structure, the easiest way is to use the website interface at [https://progs.coudert.name/topology](https://progs.coudert.name/topology)

-If you want to use the package in a programmatic way without learning Julia, it is possible to use it through Python.
-To do so, please check the dedicated [Python interface](@ref) tutorial.
+If you want to use the package in a programmatic way through Python, please check the dedicated [Python interface](@ref) tutorial.

 ## How can I check that the detected topology corresponds to my input?

 This is the focus of the [Visualization](@ref) tutorial.
 You may also want to check the [Vertex mapping](@ref mapping) tutorial.

+On the website, a visualization panel automatically opens once the topology is computed, which enables checking the correspondence between the topology and the input.

 ## How can I silence warnings or remove exports?